microsoft/ELL/docs/tutorials/Comparing-Image-Classification-models-side-by-side-on-the-Raspberry-Pi/index.md

     return labels
 ```

-Define our main entry point and use the camera as an image source.
+Define the main entry point and use the camera as an image source.

 ```python
 def main(args):